Saype

-Saype is a contemporary artist born on February 17, 1989, in Belfort, France.
+Saype (born February 17, 1989, in Belfort, France) is a contemporary artist.
 He is known for creating ultra-realistic giant paintings in nature using a biodegradable paint he invented himself.
 In 2019, Forbes magazine ranked him among the 30 most influential people under 30 in art and culture.

 Biography

 Guillaume Legros was born in Belfort on February 17, 1989, and grew up in Évette-Salbert, on the French-Swiss border.
 He trained as a nurse and practiced this profession in parallel with his artistic activity for nearly 7 years.
 He believes that being a nurse had an impact on his artwork by bringing him closer to "existential questions such as the suffering of the human being".

 Guillaume Legros is known under the pseudonym Saype, which is formed from the contraction of "say" and "peace", two words he used in graffiti from an early age.
-As an artist, Saype is self-taught, he began painting graffiti in the street at the age of fourteen.
+As an artist, Saype is self-taught; he began painting graffiti in the street at the age of fourteen.
 His first works, made in his studio, were first exhibited in art galleries at the age of sixteen.
 Saype specialises in grass painting and ephemeral land art.
 The artworks disappear after a month due to regrowth of the grass, the weather and the passage of visitors.
 Saype states that he wants to draw people's attention and impact mentalities with his monumental artworks without leaving a trace in nature.